BassedWarrior/TC2005B.501_E1/SoftwareEngineering/README.md

 **Hand selection [Mid] (Sprint 2)**
 - *User story* As a player, I want to be able to click on cards from the deck and add them or remove them from my hand.
-- *Validation* Given the available cards when the round starts then I can choose wich cards I want in my hand.
+- *Validation* Given the available cards when the round starts then I can choose which cards I want in my hand.

 **Card filter [Low] (Sprint 3)**